Hybrid Work Trends

 During the early days of the pandemic, when many people were forced into remote working, surveys showed that the newfound sense of flexibility was preferable to workers, and that an overwhelming majority did not want to return to pre-pandemic, office-based work.

 As a result, hybrid work has become increasingly popular as companies return to the office, because hybrid allows workers to split their time between remote and in-person work.

 In fact, the data shows that hybrid work is on the rise.

-According to Wigert and Agrawal – Gallup’s Director of Research and Strategy, Workplace Management and Workplace Research Manager, respectively -, “Approximately 56% of full-time employees in the U.S. — more than 70 million workers — say their job can be done working remotely from home.
-We call them “remote-capable employees.”
+According to new data from Gallup released in August 2022, approximately 56% of full-time employees in the U.S – more than 70 million workers – say their job can be done remotely.

 - Five in 10 are working hybrid (part of their week at home and part on-site)

 - Two in 10 are entirely on-site

 Looking ahead, the Gallup study found that 60% of remote-capable workers want a long-term hybrid work arrangement.